 It’s made in the traditional way, with pickled carrot, coriander and chilli.
 There’s a tofu version for the same price, or for an extra buck you can get grilled beef, barbeque pork or grilled chicken.

 Hainanese chicken rice at Madam Chai’s – $13.80

 Hainanese chicken rice is a deceptively simple dish.
 There are only four elements – poached chicken, fragrant steamed rice, chilli sauce and a bowl of soup on the side – so the basics have to be right for a good one; there’s no fancy techniques or presentation to hide behind.

 At Madam Chai everything is made in-house, including the fiery Malaysian-style sauce of fresh chillies pounded with garlic, and the delicious rice.

 “Every morning at 11am we start to prepare for the Hainan chicken rice and at 11.30 we [are ready to] serve it to customers,” says manager Carmen Cai, who also works at Lynn Shanghai.
 “The chef fries ginger and shallots in a wok and then mixes it with some chicken fat into the rice,” she says.

 For adventurous palates, Madam Chai’s assam laksa is also excellent.
 Its fishy and sour tamarind broth is poured over springy tapioca noodles, slivers of fresh pineapple, cucumber and sardines.

 Looking for more city cheap eats?
 Check out our guide to Wynyard.

 This article first appeared on Broadsheet on March 11, 2019.
-Menu items may have changed since publication.
+Menu items and prices may have changed since publication.